Will Lammert: Germany (1892–1933)

 Will Lammert was born in Hagen in 1892, the son of a machinist.
 He completed an apprenticeship as stucco, stone and wood sculptor and initially worked in the studios of the Russian sculptor Moissey Kogan.
 From 1911 he studied under Richard Luksch at the state Kunstgewerbeschule (school of applied arts) in Hamburg with a scholarship received on the recommendation of the art collector and founder of the Folkwang Museum, Karl Ernst Osthaus.
-Between 1912 and 1913 he spent time studying in Paris.
+Between 1913 and 1914 he spent time studying in Paris.
 There he was introduced by his former teacher Moissey Kogan to the sculptors Alexander Archipenko and Otto Freundlich.

-In 1914 he served as a soldier in the First World War, which he survived only after being seriously wounded.
+In 1915 he served as a soldier in the First World War, during which he was seriously wounded.
 After the war he attended the College of Ceramics in Höhr, near Koblenz.
 In the years which followed he worked as a freelance sculptor in the town of his birth, as well as in Düsseldorf and Munich.
 He also exhibited works in conjunction with the group Das Junge Rheinland, whose members included Otto Dix and Max Ernst.
 In 1920 he married Hette Meyerbach.

 He moved to Essen in 1922, at the same time as the Folkwang Museum.
 In Essen, the state sponsored the foundation of the Margarethenhöhe artists colony, where he occupied a studio.
 He created free-standing and architectural sculptures for buildings designed by the architects Edmund Körner, Georg Metzendorf and Alfred Fischer.
 Along with his work as an artist he also ran a ceramics workshop.
 Both Hermann Blumenthal and Fritz Cremer began their artistic careers in his studio.
 In 1931, on the express recommendation of Max Liebermann, he received a scholarship from the Prussian Academy of Arts to study in Rome, and spent nine months at the Villa Massimo, working alongside the artists Werner Gilles, Ernst Wilhelm Nay and Hermann Blumenthal.
 In 1932 he joined the KPD, the German Communist Party.